Means Test Guide | Calculator | Discharge Screener | Research

 Part 1: Income Screening

 Compare your annualized income (average of last 6 months, multiplied by 12) to the median income for your state and household size.
-If you are below the median, you pass -- no further analysis needed.
-This calculator performs Part 1.
+If you are below the median, you pass - no further analysis needed.
+This calculator performs both parts.

 Part 2: Expense Deductions